- Chart

 Overview

-The iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD) seeks to track the investment results of an index composed of U.S. dollar-denominated, investment-grade corporate bonds.
-It provides exposure to a broad range of investment-grade corporate bonds, offering a diversified approach to fixed income investing.
+The iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD) seeks to track the performance of an index composed of U.S. dollar-denominated, investment-grade corporate bonds.
+Its primary focus is on providing investors with broad exposure to the investment-grade corporate bond market, aiming for income generation and capital preservation.

 Reputation and Reliability